The Christmas Pig: Plot

-On their way back from buying a replacement tree angel on Christmas Eve, Jack's step sister Holly throws his beloved childhood toy DP (Dur Pig) out of the car window onto the motorway during a row.
-His grandparents try to recover the toy but to no avail.
-That night, Grandpa and Holly buy a replacement they named Christmas Pig but Jack threw the replacement aside out of grief for the lost toy.
-Later that night, Jack sees his toys come to life and Christmas Pig offers to lead Jack to recover DP saying miracles happen on Christmas Eve.
-Jack shrinks and he and Christmas Pig get lost under the Christmas tree sending them to Mislaid where lost objects are sorted into different towns in the Land of the Lost.
-Jack slips past the guards while Christmas Pig distracts them convincing the other lost things that he is an action figure called Pyjama Boy.
-Jack and Christmas Pig are first sent to Disposable, a town for easily replaceable objects.
+On Christmas Eve, while driving, Jack's stepsister Holly throws his childhood toy DP out of the car window.
+They buy a replacement they named Christmas Pig but Jack throws it aside.
+Jack shrinks and he and Christmas Pig get sent to the Land of the lost.

 They then hide inside a lunchbox with an inhaler inside who is adjusted to the more upscale town of Bother-It's-Gone on account of the owner's mother being concerned about the inhaler.
-In Bother-It's-Gone, the law enforcements are alerted to Jack and Christmas Pig's presence, but they find a hiding place where a compass leads them into the Wastes of the Unlamented where the Land's ruler, the Loser who makes people lose things whose enlivened parts (souls) end up in the Land of the Lost, hunts the unlamented but the protagonists get away.
+In Bother-It's-Gone, the law enforcements are alerted to Jack and Christmas Pig's presence, but they find a hiding place where a compass leads them into the Wastes of the Unlamented, where the Land's ruler, the Loser who makes people lose things whose enlivened parts (souls) end up in the Land of the Lost, hunts the unlamented but the protagonists get away.

 Jack and Christmas Pig, who Jack now calls CP, find their way to the City of Missed where they meet lost emotions represented as personifications.
-They are sent to a palace where they meet a king called Power who tries to turn Jack over to the Loser, who wanted to eat a real person, despite the principles branding it as murder.
-Fortunately, Hope manages to help Jack and CP escape and fly them to the Island of the Beloved, where the Loser cannot come nor harm any of the Islands residents who are immortal.
+They are sent to a palace where they meet a king called Power who tries to turn Jack over to the Loser, who wants to eat a real person despite principles branding it as murder.
+Fortunately, Hope manages to help Jack and CP escape and fly them to the Island of the Beloved, where the Loser cannot come nor harm any of the Islands immortal residents.
 There, Jack meets his beloved DP and the original tree angel.
-After being able to say a proper goodbye to DP, whose physical body was destroyed on the motorway, and being assured he and the angel are happy there, Jack wanted to recover CP, who did not land on the Island with him.
+After being able to say a proper goodbye to DP, whose physical body was destroyed on the motorway, and being assured he and the angel are happy there, Jack wants to recover CP, who did not land on the Island with him.

 Santa Claus, who has a home on the Island, flies Jack to the Wastes of the Unlamented where Compass leads him to the Loser's Lair where CP and the replacement tree angel are caged awaiting the Loser eating their enlivened parts which would make their physical bodies back in the Land of the Living, on the surface, disappear.
 Jack reaches CP and after a conversation with the Loser, the caged things rise to the surface after being found along with Jack.

 Back in his living room and returned to his normal size, Jack's family, who noticed his disappearance, are relieved he is safe and Holly promises not to bully him again, believing his story about the Land of the Lost.
-Going to bed, Jack wished CP goodnight and CP wished him goodnight in return.
+Going to bed, Jack wishes CP goodnight and CP wishes him goodnight in return.